nayehi/TidyData-Project/README.md

 GitHub User Name: nayehi

 # Data Source
 This project is based on the Human Activity Recognition Using Smartphones Dataset (Version 1.0).
+It reads the data files into R, restructures the data, calculates mean values, and writes a tidy data output file.

 # Overview of Original Data
 According to documentation provided with the dataset, it is based on experiments carried out with a